CUPA-HR Representation and Pay Equity Maturity Index

 4. Recruitment and Retention

-The revised index has honed the number of questions from 33 to 21, identifying those areas that are most important in distinguishing successful DEI efforts.
+The revised index has honed the number of questions from 33 to 21, identifying those areas that are most important in distinguishing successful representation and pay equity efforts.
 It will take you approximately 10-20 minutes to complete.

 There is an option to "save and continue" if you make progress on the index and find you need to pause.
 You'll be sent a link to the email address you provide so that you can continue it later.
 (Be sure to check your spam folder if you don't receive it.)